Veto vs DIY: Build vs Buy for AI Agent Authorization

 Policy evaluation edge cases

 What happens when two rules conflict?
-When a rule references a field that doesn't exist?
+When a rule references a field that does not exist?
 When the policy file has a syntax error?
-Production policy engines need conflict resolution, graceful degradation, and validation -- not just happy-path evaluation.
+Production policy engines need conflict resolution, graceful degradation, and validation, not just happy-path evaluation.

 Async approval state management

-Human-in-the-loop approvals are distributed systems problems.
-What if the approver doesn't respond?
+Human review approvals are distributed systems problems.
+What if the approver does not respond?
 What if two approvers respond simultaneously?
 What if the agent times out?
 You need timeouts, escalation paths, and idempotent state transitions.

 Audit log integrity

-Compliance teams don't just want logs -- they want tamper-evident, queryable, exportable logs with configurable retention.
+Review teams do not just want logs.
+They want structured, queryable, exportable logs with configurable retention.
 Building this on top of your existing logging is a separate infrastructure project.

 Framework version churn

-LangChain, OpenAI, and Anthropic ship breaking changes regularly.
+LangChain, OpenAI, and Anthropic change APIs regularly.
 Each framework integration needs ongoing maintenance.
 When LangGraph changes its tool interface, someone on your team needs to update the wrapper.

 When to choose each